Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts: Introduction

-where $\bar g_n \doteq \frac{1}{n}(g_0 + \cdots + g_{n-1})$.
-Using Kakutani's theorem, it is easy to verify that, for different values of $a$, the probability measures $\pi_a^{\gbd}$ are mutually singular.
+Using {\SB Kakutani's theorem \cite{kakutani1948equivalence}} it is easy to verify that, for different values of $a$, the probability measures $\pi_a^{\gbd}$ are mutually singular.
 These distributions are also special in that they have a product form structure.
-In particular, if the initial distribution of the gap process is chosen to be one of these distributions, then the laws of distinct gaps at any fixed time are independent despite these gaps having a highly correlated temporal evolution mechanism (see \eqref{order_SDE}-\eqref{gapdef}).
+In particular, if the initial distribution of the gap process is chosen to be one of these distributions, then the laws of distinct gaps at any fixed time are independent despite these gaps having a highly correlated temporal evolution mechanism (see \eqref{order_SDE}-\eqref{gapdef}). {\SB We now describe the two main results of this work.}